Decision-Oriented Dialogue for Human-AI Collaboration: Introduction

 \section{Introduction}

 Imagine that you are trying to book conference travel with the help of a digital assistant.
 Your choice of airline is flexible, but you'd rather avoid layovers, want to arrive a day or two before the conference begins, and would like to be able to check in to your hotel as soon as you arrive.
 Additionally, you're in charge of booking travel for a few of your colleagues, each of whom has their own preferences and budgets, some of whom will be flying in from different cities, but all of whom would like to arrive at roughly the same time and stay in a nearby area.
-Suddenly, you must manage and communicate about a combinatorial explosion of possible solutions.
+Suddenly, you must manage and communicate about a combinatorial explosion of possible itineraries.

 Similar optimization problems occur in many everyday situations.
 Consider consulting a friend about what computer they'd recommend with the best tradeoff of features for your use cases.
-Or trying to allocate funding from multiple grants to determine which students should work on which projects, while juggling what the individual priorities of each student might be.
-Or making strategic decisions with your colleagues about which projects your company will take on, in the context of market conditions, and who to hire to manage those projects.
-All these situations share an underlying decision problem in the face of uncertainty, where communicating and collaborating with others is often critical to arrive at the best solution.
+Or trying to allocate funding from multiple grants to determine which students should work on which projects, while juggling student preferences.
+Or making strategic decisions with your colleagues about which projects your company will take on and who to hire to manage those projects.
+All these situations share an underlying decision problem in the face of uncertainty, where collaborating with others is often critical to arrive at the best solution.